Hubert H. Long was born in Missouri in

 dead and placed them under the hospital

 building.
-To clean the ground, the POWs
+To clean the ground, they moved

-moved the bodies, scrapped the ground, put
+the bodies, scrapped the ground, put down

-bodies back, and repeated the process where the
+back, and repeated the process where the bodies

-to bury a man after he died.
+bury a man after he died.

 Any POW, if he could walk,